SofiaKauser/SQL-Data-Modelling-Engineering-and-Analysis/README.md

 # SQL Data Modelling, Engineering and Analysis

-### Introduction
+## Introduction

-In this project I aim to explore SQL in database with limited CSV files to determine preset questions for analysis
+In this project I aim to explore SQL database using 6 limited CSV files from Pewlett Hackard employee's data from the 1980s and 1990s to determine preset questions for analysis.

 ## Data Modelling